 Surfing personalities and events

-Raglan, New Zealand, hosts surfing events such as the Rip Curl Pro, national championships and the Hyundai Longboard Tour.
+Raglan, New Zealand, hosts surfing events such as the Rip Curl Pro and national championships.
 The town has given rise to surf pioneers, national surfing champions, and some brilliant surfboard makers.

 A visit to Raglan surf stores demonstrates the quality Raglan’s surfboard makers bring to their craft in the form of impressive hand-crafted boards.